aradhana14nov/MariaDB-Operator-Playground/tutorials/monitoring.md

 Step 4.1:

-You can do forwarding to open grafana UI locally.
+You can do port forwarding to open grafana UI locally.

 ```execute
 kubectl --namespace my-grafana-operator port-forward svc/grafana-service 3000